 So what we need is username, password, the DNS name or IP address of the caster, the port number which is in almost all cases 2101 and the mountpoint.
 All mountpoints for a caster can be found at the caster itself and you should use one which is very close to you.

-To be sure the my ZED-F9P is well configured I run some checks
+To be sure that my ZED-F9P is well configured I run some checks.

 ubxtool -g CFG-UART1INPROT-RTCM3X | grep CFG-UART1INPROT-RTCM3X